savoirfairelinux/jami-project/README.md

 I'd rather have a single Git repo, but without official support, maintaining a merged single git repo is useless, so I'll start with submodules which are easier to paste together.

-## Ubuntu 15.10
+## Using ring-build

 Build and install locally under this repository:

-    ./ubuntu-15.10-install.sh
+    ./ring-build --install

-Run daemon and client that were installed locally on the background:
+Run daemon and client that were installed locally.

-    ./ubuntu-15.10-run.sh
+    ./ring-build --run

+You can then stop the processes with CTRL-C. You can also run them in the background with the `--background` argument and then use the `--stop` command to stop them.
 Stdout and stderr go to `daemon.log` and `client-gnome.log`.

-Stop daemon and client:

-    ./ubuntu-15.10-stop.sh

 Install globally for all users instead:

-    ./ubuntu-15.10-install.sh -g
+    ./ring-build --install --global-install

 Run global install: